felixchess5/RT-Capstone/TEST_PLAN_SUMMARY.md

 ## 🎊 **Conclusion**

-The RT-Capstone project now has a **world-class testing infrastructure** that provides:
+The Intelligent-Assignment-Grading-System project now has a **world-class testing infrastructure** that provides:

 - 🧪 **Comprehensive Coverage**: Unit, integration, and E2E tests
 - 🚀 **Developer Productivity**: Fast feedback and easy execution